 - Day 11: Hanoi – Halong Bay – Caving and Kayaking in The Bay

 - Day 12: Halong Bay – Hanoi

 - This itinerary is a privately guided tour, designed just to show you what is possible.

 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

 A warm greeting will wait for you at an International airport in Bangkok; our representative and driver will meet you in the arrival lounge and transfer you to your hotel in downtown Bangkok.
 While every effort is made to have your room available upon arrival, check-in time is at 02:00 pm; your room may or may not be ready before this time.

 Overnight in Bangkok

 Bangkok Tour of Grand Palace and Wat BoDay 2

-After breakfast at the hotel, you start to discover Bangkok with your private tour guide and driver.
-A ride through interesting parts of Bangkok takes you to your first stop at the Golden Buddha.
+After breakfast at the hotel, you will start to discover Bangkok with your private tour guide and driver.
+A ride through interesting parts of Bangkok will take you to your first stop at the Golden Buddha.
 The statue, which can be disassembled into nine pieces, was housed in a wat in Ayutthaya until the mid-19th century, and its provenance from Ayutthaya excludes the possibility of it having been made after about 1750.
-Your next visit is to the Reclining Buddha.
+Your next visit will be to the Reclining Buddha.